HyunCafe/my-javascript-notes/topics/jsArrays.md

 //Example 2: create a new array that is reversed of the array function reverseString(word) {
-  // Step 1: Spread the characters of the word into an array let wordArray = [...word];
+  let wordArray = [...word];

-  // Step 2: Reverse the order of elements in the array using the reverse() method wordArray.reverse();
+  wordArray.reverse();

-  // Step 3: Convert the array back into a string using the join() method let reversedWord = wordArray.join('');
+  let reversedWord = wordArray.join('');

-  // Step 4: Return the reversed string return reversedWord;
+  return reversedWord;
 }
 console.log(reverseString('Hello, World!')); // Output: !dlroW ,olleH